Sadie's family has had a 4th of July tradition since she was a teenager, and now her own children celebrate that same tradition.

 Holidays are a special time, especially for kids.
-Parents have the opportunities to create memories for their children that will last a lifetime.
+Parents have opportunities to create memories for their children that will last a lifetime.
 These traditions are an important part of childhood because they help to bond families closer together and create a sense of belonging within the family.
-The shared experiences that are produced by these traditions help to instil values and identity within the family that will be carried on to future generations.
+The shared experiences that are produced by these traditions help to instill values and identity within the family that will be carried on to future generations.

 Fun on the Fourth

-Make Fun Food
+Make Fun Red, White, and Blue Food

 Let's face it, food and holidays tend to go hand and hand here in America.
-So when you are heading out to the lake, mountains or on a picnic this 4th of July, take a long some patriotic foods!
+So when you are heading out to the lake, mountains, or on a picnic this 4th of July, take along some patriotic foods!

 Make a patriotic cake using white icing and more berries.

-Cool off with red, white and blue popsicles.
-These can be made using many different ingredients, but with all of them you will have to work in layers freezing one color at a time.
+Cool off with red, white, and blue popsicles.
+These can be made using many different ingredients, but with all of them you will have to work in layers, freezing one color at a time.
 You can make these using:

-- Yogurt—strawberry, blueberry and vanilla flavored
+- Yogurt—strawberry, blueberry, and vanilla flavored

-- Fruit Purees- for a more healthy alternative simply puree fresh strawberries and blueberries for your red and blue sections.
+- Fruit Purees—For a more healthy alternative, simply puree fresh strawberries and blueberries for your red and blue sections.

 Your kids will love these treats!
 They will remember how much fun they were to make and eat and ask to make them again next year!

-- Make a patriotic flag hand print to remember your child's size this year
+Make a patriotic flag hand print to remember your child's size this year.

-- Tie red, white and blue streamers to a wire shape to hang in the breeze and decorate for the holiday
+Tie red, white and blue streamers to a wire shape to hang in the breeze and decorate for the holiday.

-- Make some fun flag shirts to wear this summer.
-(Just hang them in the sun to dry and throw them in the dryer for 30 min or so to set the paint before washing)
+- Make some fun flag shirts to wear this summer!
+Make sure to set the paint before washing: Just hang them in the sun to dry and throw them in the dryer for 30 min or so to set the paint.

-Make it Your Own
+Make the Holiday Your Own

 Now we are a family of 7, and we still go to Townsend every 4th of July.
-We fish, we swim and we eat.
+We fish, we swim, and we eat.
 My husband's grandmother always brings the same food—and my kids know that there will be a huge watermelon to eat.
 They look forward to swimming in the pool and catching fish late into the night.
 It's part of their memory.
 It's part of us as a family.
 It's a tradition.